-Whole milk creates a thicker, creamier foam while low-fat and skimmed milk creates larger quantities of foam with larger air bubbles.
-As a non-dairy alternative, soy milk or almond milk can also be used in a frother but the results are often quite thin.
+Whole milk (full cream milk) creates a thicker, creamier foam when frothed, giving more body to your coffee drink.
+Low-fat milk and skim milk are much lighter and create larger quantities of foam with larger air bubbles for a more delicate latte or cappuccino.
+As for non-dairy alternatives, soy milk, almond milk or oat milk can also be used in a frother but the results are often quite thin.

 Electric milk frothers offer the most basic approach to frothing.
-They are hand held with a motorised whisker.
-This whisker turns or spins the milk to create froth.
+Electric frothers are hand held with a motorised whisker.
+This whisker quickly spins the milk to create froth.
 They are usually battery operated and are very simple in design.
-The pros for this option are that they are easy to use and quite affordable.
+The pros for this option are that they are easy to use and relatively inexpensive.
 The cons are that batteries will need frequent replacement and that you are required to heat your milk up separately which makes the process quite time consuming.

-Espresso machine milk wands are for the enthusiastic coffee makers.
-They require a level of skill and knowledge to create a good quality finish and foam.
-They are also a significantly more expensive option compared to electric milk frothers and jug frothers.
-However, once you have mastered the milk frothing process you have the ability to produce café quality milk.
-Nespresso’s Creatista range of machines are a good option for those looking for barista-style milk combined with ease-of-use.
+Espresso machine milk wands are ideal for coffee enthusiasts.
+Milk wands require a level of skill and knowledge to create a good quality finish and foam.
+These types of frothers are also a significantly more expensive option compared to electric milk frothers and jug frothers.
+However, once you have mastered the milk frothing process you'll have the ability to produce café quality milk and coffee recipes from home.
+Nespresso’s Creatista range of coffee machines and accessories are a good option for those looking for barista-style milk combined with ease-of-use.
 They feature a fully automatic steam wand with multiple frothing and temperature settings.

 Of each of these options, the jug frother holds the most appeal.
 Firstly, because you don’t need to buy an entire espresso machine to create froth.
-Secondly, it consistently creates café quality milk unlike the varied results from an electric whisk.
+Secondly, it consistently creates café quality milk and creamy froth unlike the varied results from an electric whisk.

-What is the best milk frother you can buy?
+What is the best milk frother for making lattes at home?

 Our pick is the Nespresso Aeroccino3.
 It allows you to create creamy hot or cold milk froth in a little over a minute.
 It’s simple to use: choose your whisk, fill the jug up to the correct level, pour in the milk and press the button.
 The biggest appeal of this milk frother is that it will froth all kinds of milk, is easy to clean and it produces a consistently high-quality foam.